Center for Digital Transformation

 Teaching

-Teaching: I teach various courses at the intersection between management and technology as well as research methods.
-Please find my teaching offerings and the point of contacts in TUMonline.
+Teaching: Please find my teaching offerings and the point of contacts in TUMonline.

-Theses: If you are interested in bachelor’s and master’s theses projects, please find a list of current topics on the theses page.
+Theses: If you are interested in writing your thesis with us, please find a list of current topics on the theses page.
 If you already have an idea for a topic, please contact Alexander Stolte.

 Project studies: If you are interested in a project study, please contact Alexander Stolte.